LucaFranceschini/wrapper-roo/README.md

 Arguments and return value are forwarded, thus the wrapper can be used just like the original function.

 ## Features
-### Always Invoke Hooks, No Matter What
+### Exceptions Support
-Both hooks are always invoked, even if the wrapped function throws.
+Pre- and post-hooks are always invoked, even if the wrapped function throws.
 If that is the case, the error is then re-thrown:
 ```js
 const wrapped = wrap(() => {throw 42})
   .withPostHook(() => console.log('yep'))

 wrapped()
 ```
 ```
 yep
 Thrown: 42
 ```
-However, if a hook itself throws its error will be thrown, possibly losing the one thrown by the wrapped function, if any.
+However, if a hook itself throws its error will be thrown, thus losing the one thrown by the wrapped function, if any.
-If a prehook throws the wrapped function is not invoked at all.
+If a hook throws before calling the wrapped function, the latter will not be called.

+Long story short: do not throw inside hooks.

 ### `this` Works
 ```js
 const box = { value: 'yo' }

 box.getValue = function () { return this.value }

 console.log(box.getValue())

 // wrap it (default empty post-hook)
 box.getValue = wrap(box.getValue)
   .withPreHook(() => console.log('hey'))

 console.log(box.getValue())
 ```
 ```